qld-gov-au/swe/product-definition.md

 *	Between 10 and 30 words
 *	There can be multiple ‘grabs’ on a single page

-Please refer to the [SWE 3 call out box](https://qld-gov-au.github.io/web-template-release/components.html#call-out-box) for an example of this component.
+Please refer to the [SWE 3 Lead body copy](https://qld-gov-au.github.io/web-template-release/styles.html#typography) for an example of this component.

 ## 8.4 Testimonial